sgmurphy/wordpress-plugins/woo-advanced-shipment-tracking/readme.txt

 3. Select default shipping provider from setting page and add tracking number in order page.

 == Changelog ==

+= 3.6.7 =
+* Enhancement - Improved the tracking info template design for responsive
+* Dev - Tested plugin with WordPress 6.5.4
+* Dev - Tested with WooCommerce 9.0.0

 = 3.6.6 =
 * Add - UTM link for all the external links to zorem.com